Brazil v Germany (2014 FIFA World Cup): Second half

 Brazil's substitution of Paulinho for Fernandinho and Ramires for Hulk resulted in an improvement in their play after the restart; Germany goalkeeper Manuel Neuer saved shots in quick succession from Oscar, Paulinho and Fred.
 By the 60th minute, though, the Germans came close to scoring again, with Júlio César denying Müller twice.
 Another German goal nonetheless came in the 69th minute – Lahm's low cross found substitute André Schürrle, who side-footed the ball into the net from close range.
-10 minutes later, Schürrle ran onto Müller's cross from the left and hit a powerful shot over César at the near post.
+Ten minutes later, Schürrle ran onto Müller's cross from the left and hit a powerful shot over César at the near post.
 At this point with the score at 7–0, the remaining home fans gave the Germans a standing ovation, applauding both Schürrle's goal and Germany's overall performance.
-Close to the end, Özil received a through ball but just missed the chance to make it an eighth goal.
+Close to the end, Özil received a through ball with just César to beat but missed his shot to make it an eighth goal.
 Seconds later, Oscar received a long ball and scored in the 90th minute to make it 7–1.
 The final score matched Brazil's worst loss (6–0 to Uruguay in 1920) and ended a run of 62 competitive home matches unbeaten for Brazil.
 The Brazilian players left the pitch in tears to a chorus of boos and jeers.

 Toni Kroos was selected Man of the Match, with three shots, two goals, 93% pass accuracy, one assist and two chances created.

 Brazilian striker Fred, who was replaced by Willian in the 70th minute, received a particularly hostile reaction from the home fans.
 According to Opta Sports, Fred failed to make a single tackle, cross, run or interception during the match, and actually spent the majority of his time in possession of the ball on the centre spot due to six restarts.